 Douglas Hyde, a convert from Communism to Catholicism, strongly recommended that the Catholic Church employ many of these same strategies when it comes to evangelization and catechesis.
 With that in mind, I plan to put my students to work tonight!

 First, we are going to finish going over the Rosary (since October is the month of the Holy Rosary) with a step-by-step introduction on how to pray the Rosary.
-Last week, we covered the Mysteries of the Rosary (using my free PowerPoint on the Month of the Holy Rosary).
+Last week, we covered the Mysteries of the Rosary.
 I asked my class how many knew how to pray the Rosary and one young lady (out of 9) raised her hand without hesitation and said she had been taught by her grandparents and her mom and that her family prays the Rosary.
 I’ve decided that this week, I will ask her to demonstrate for us how to pray the Rosary!
 I’ll be at her side to assist if needed but I am confident that she can simply show us how she prays the Rosary with her family as the other children follow along.
 Then, we are going to actually pray the Rosary (I’ll have them spread out in the room, going to their “sacred space”) and, if it appears that this young lady really knows her Rosary, I’ll invite her to lead.
 In this small way, I hope that I will be doing as above: putting demands on a student; putting a student into action; and developing a new leader.

-During the 2nd half of class, we are going to return our attention to our “Bible Boot Camp” one more time as we will walk through the Bible, dividing it into 8 sections using the Bible Bookmarks that are available in my book, The Bible Blueprint.
+During the second half of class, we are going to return our attention to our “Bible Boot Camp” one more time as we will walk through the Bible, dividing it into eight sections using the Bible Bookmarks that are available in my book, The Bible Blueprint.
 In each section, they will need to find a specific story/passage:

 - Pentateuch – any Moses story

 - Acts of the Apostles – the coming of the Holy Spirit

 - Letters – a letter to the people of Galatia